pragna9h/meal-muse/README.md

 ### Phase I — Building the First End-to-End Vertical Slice

-The goal for Day 1 was not to build the complete production architecture immediately.
+The goal for Phase I was not to build the complete production architecture immediately.
 Instead, the focus was to establish a working vertical slice that could take a natural-language request and return real, ranked meal recommendations.

 This gave the project a functional baseline before introducing PostgreSQL, vector search, orchestration, caching, observability, and cloud infrastructure.